I’ve been looking at glass-front display cabinets for clients…and now I want one! These cabinets offer versatility in that you can use them as:

 And those are Glass-Front Display Cabinets for multi-use!

-On Monday, Howard and I flew into Los Angeles and went to dinner outside with Alie and her fiancé, Luca.
-We took the fancy caviar that Liana gave us (kept it cold in a Corkicle lidded glass on the airplane).
+On Monday, Howard and I flew into Los Angeles and went to dinner Alie and her fiancé, Luca.
+We took the fancy caviar that Liana gave us (kept it cold in a Corkicle-lidded glass on the airplane).
 Luca set up this great display…

 Take care!